duplicati/duplicati/README.md

 ## Reporting Bugs

 We use GitHub for bug tracking.
-Please search existing issues before creating a new one:
+Please search existing issues before creating a new one: https://github.com/duplicati/duplicati/issues
-https://github.com/duplicati/duplicati/issues

-## Translating Duplicati
+## Contributing Translations

 Want to help translate Duplicati?
-Contributions are welcome on Transifex:
+Contributions are welcome on Transifex: https://www.transifex.com/duplicati/duplicati/dashboard/
-https://www.transifex.com/duplicati/duplicati/dashboard/

 ## Contributing Code